icraf-indonesia/drained_peat_canal_block/README.md

 ### Data & Parameters Preparation

-There are certain guidelines you need to follow to prepare data for simulation.
+There are certain guidelines you need to follow to prepare data for simulation:

 1. Define the area of interest (AOI) by providing a base map that will be used as a reference for all raster data.
 This ensures that all raster data will share the same extent, cell size, and number of columns and rows after being clipped by the base map.
 This consistency is essential for uniform data processing in the model.

-2. For optimal model results, use **locally available data** or other locally relevant data, especially for the peat type and canal network data raster.
+2. For optimal model results, use **locally available data** or other locally relevant data, especially for peat type and canal network data rasters.
 If local data is limited, alternative sources can be used.
 For elevation data, consider sources like SRTM, DEMNAS, etc. For soil type data, consider sources like USDA, etc.

 3. To prepare the precipitation data, use data from a nearby weather station in the study site.
 If no local data is available, use [Ogimet](https://www.ogimet.com/home.phtml.en), following the provided [Ogimet tutorial](https://www.ogimet.com/gsynres.phtml.en).
-Ensure preparation for precipitation tabular data aligns with the template references for [`rainfall_fn`](https://github.com/icraf-indonesia/drained_peat_canal_block/blob/main/data/original_data/params.xlsx)
+Ensure the preparation of precipitation tabular data aligns with the template references for [`rainfall_fn`](https://github.com/icraf-indonesia/drained_peat_canal_block/blob/main/data/original_data/params.xlsx).

-4. The list of parameters in the [YAML file]() below should be filled according to the user's desired scenario.
-This parameterization process will be relevant if consulted with an expert.
+4. The list of parameters in the YAML file below should be filled according to the user's desired scenario.
+This parameterization process will be more accurate if consulted with an expert.
 If expert consultation is not possible, please refer to the original publication for guidance.

     ![fig. yaml file structure](images/yaml.png)